With its temperate climate, pink sandy beaches, and azure

 dining, and shopping are common activities for cruise-goers.

-Cruises to Bermuda occur on a seasonal, rather than a
+Cruises to Bermuda occur on a seasonal schedule, rather than a

 "high season," which stretches from April to October.
 Bermuda is